leilaicruz/Experimental-journal-jupyterBOOK/_sources/intro.md

-# Experimental progress :unlock: :gem:
+# Experimental progress 🥼 🦠

 This is the documentation of my lab journal [1] :smile: